code-alt/amongus-vr/README.md

-# Among Us VR
+# Among Us - VR

-A VR experiment.
+A VR-ready recreation of the indie game: Among Us.